The advantages of driving for multiple delivery companies

 · You have access to Just Eat e-bikes if you don’t want to use your vehicle

-· Just Eat has worked hard on its algorithm to make delivery time 20% faster.
+· Just Eat has worked hard on its algorithm to make food transportation times 20% faster.

 Driving For Deliveroo